awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ### Availability of operating system updates<a name="OS_Updates.Availability"></a>

 Operating system updates are specific to DB engine version and DB instance class\.
 Therefore, DB instances receive or require updates at different times\.
-When an operating system update is available for your DB instance based on its DB engine version and DB instance class, the update appears in the AWS Management Console\.
-It can also be viewed by running AWS CLI [describe\-pending\-maintenance\-actions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html) command, or by calling the Amazon RDS [DescribePendingMaintenanceActions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribePendingMaintenanceActions.html) API operation\.
+When an operating system update is available for your DB instance based on its engine version and instance class, the update appears in the console\.
+It can also be viewed by running AWS CLI [describe\-pending\-maintenance\-actions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html) command or by calling the RDS [DescribePendingMaintenanceActions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribePendingMaintenanceActions.html) API operation\.
 If an update is available for your instance, you can update your operating system by following the instructions in [Applying updates for a DB instance](#USER_UpgradeDBInstance.OSUpgrades)\.

 ### Mandatory operating system updates schedule<a name="Mandatory_OS_Updates.Schedule"></a>